-- 14.1 SR 0.54 million (31 December 2018: SR 0.54 million) held with a commercial bank in respect of accumulated unclaimed dividends. - 14.2 Murabaha deposits are placed with local commercial banks having original maturity of less than three months and yield financial income at prevailing market rates.
+- 15.1 SR 0.88 million (31 December 2019: SR 0.54 million) held with a commercial bank in respect of accumulated unclaimed dividends. - 15.2 Murabaha deposits were placed with local commercial banks having original maturity of less than three months and yield financial income at prevailing market rates.
+During the current year the deposits were withdrawn.

-15 SHARE CAPITAL AND DIVIDEND
+16 SHARE CAPITAL

-As at 31 December 2019, the authorized and paid up capital of the Company is divided into 81.6 million shares (31 December 2018: 81.6 million shares) of SR 10 each.
+As at 31 December 2020, the authorized and paid up capital of the Company is divided into 81.6 million shares (31 December 2019: 81.6 million shares) of SR 10 each.